Manage Relevanssi directly from the command line

 wp relevanssi list_pinned_posts

-Lists all pinned or unpinned posts or both.
+Lists all pinned or unpinned posts, or both.

-The format used to display the results.
+--format: The format used to display the results.
 Possible values are “table”, “json”, “csv”, “yaml”, and “count”.
-Defaults to “table”.
+Defaults to “table”.--type: The type of results to list.
+Possible values are “pinned”, “unpinned”, and “both”.
+Defaults to “both”.

 wp relevanssi list